Garden Route Holiday

 Rocky mountain outcrops, blue hills covered in Fynbos, coastal lakes, wetlands, deep mossy forests, breathtaking beaches, and dramatic river gorges.

 The Garden route stretches through 200 kilometers in the Western Cape.
 It is one of the most diverse of the provinces, covering both the Garden Route and The Wild Coast.

-Garden Route Hotels
+Selected Garden Route Hotels

 Where is the Garden Route?

 There are lots of things to discover just outside of Plettenberg.
-The Elephant Sanctuary, Monkeyland and Birds of Eden must be on your hot list if you love wildlife.
+The Elephant Sanctuary, Monkeyland, and Birds of Eden must be on your list if you love wildlife.
 Monkeyland is a multi-species sanctuary where primates roam freely.
 Guided walks can be arranged to meet the species up close and personal.

-Though it has no claim on the Garden Route, only a couple of miles inland you will find the Little Karoo, the start of a dusty desert, and Oudshoorn.
-Oudshoorn is a small town, and is a stark contrast to the coastal enclaves.
+Though it has no claim on the Garden Route, only a couple of miles inland you will find the Little Karoo, the start of a dusty desert, and Oudtshoorn.
+Oudtshoorn is a small town and is a stark contrast to the coastal enclaves.

-If you are in the area, be sure not to miss the annual oyster festival late June.
+If you are in the area, be sure not to miss the annual oyster festival in late June.